Arkansas Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

 Yes, your vehicle is insured when you ship with us.
-Every carrier we work with must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before your shipment begins, we verify that each carrier's insurance is current and valid for the entire duration of your transport.
+All carriers in our network are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before we assign your shipment, we verify that each carrier's insurance is valid and active for the duration of your transport.

 This means your car is protected throughout the shipping process.
-We take this seriously because we know your vehicle matters to you.
-That's why we've been helping people get fair value on car shipping since 2012—cutting through the confusion and making sure you're protected every step of the way.
+We take this seriously because we know how important your vehicle is to you.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.